GB609/shdoc/README.md

 ### Parameter support

-**fork-specific**

 `shdoc` can perform simple parameter replacement.
-It will recognize replacment tags in the form `%%<varname>%%` and try to retrieve the value of an equally-named environment variable `<varname>`.
+It will recognize replacement tags in the form `%%<varname>%%` and try to retrieve the value of an equally-named environment variable `<varname>`.
 If any value is found, the entire tag is replaced.
 The tag is left untouched otherwise.

+This allows the documentation source comments to work like a simple template

 **Rules:**
 - Only tags in comment blocks are recognized (lines starting with `[[:space:]]*#`).
 - Tag replacement happens first, before any other processing is done.
 This allows to place annotations in tags.
-- Multiple tags can be replaced per line, but they will not be resolved recursively.
+- Multiple tags can be replaced per line (identical and different ones), but they will not be resolved recursively.
+  **Exception:** Tags are looped over in the order of definition.
+When the content of the first tag resolves to a subsequent tag name, then this subsequent tag will be replaced in a later iteration.
 - `<varname>` must be a valid name for a shell environment variable, consisting of `[a-Z0-9-_]+`.
 - `shdoc` does not perform any parameter expansion.
 - There is no way to 'mask' or 'quote' a tag, if it matches the form above.